0xPolygon/polygon-docs/docs/security/smartcontracts.md

 After internal reviews, and based on a risk assessment, new smart contracts and major changes/upgrades are sent to reputable, tier 1 security consultancy organizations for a formal external security assessment.
 Polygon Labs periodically rotates vendors to ensure an unbiased view of the code.

-Polygon Labs public reports are located here: [Security reports](reports.md)
+Polygon Labs' public reports are located here: [Security reports](reports.md)